-If your dog ignores the command, repeating it only reinforces the animal’s selective hearing.
 Instead, stop the training session because the dog is not paying attention, tired, bored, or simply not ready for the recall stage of obedience training.

-Off-Leash Dog Training
+Step 3: Off-Leash Dog Training

 Off-leash dog training is more than just letting your dog loose and hoping he’ll return when you call him.
 It requires several steps and even more training sessions to show your dog how to behave off-leash and in different environments.